CHAPTER 1: WHAT IS THE NEW LEASE STANDARD?

 Transitioning leases under the new standard

-Implementing the new lease standard requires transitioning all existing leases from ASC 840 to ASC 842 (or IAS 17 to IFRS 16).
+Implementing the new lease standard requires transitioning all existing leases from ASC 840 to ASC 842 (or GASB 13 to GASB 87, or IAS 17 to IFRS 16).
 Here are the steps to help clients do so and capture them accurately on their financial statements:

 - Practical expedients.
 Have clients consider their policy elections, particularly around the practical expedients that they decide to utilize.
 Those can dramatically ease the amount of work needed upon transition.
 Key practical expedients include: